-Taxis – 10 companies operate at the airport – are plentiful and dominate ground transportation options.
-Other choices include app-ride services, limousines and rental cars.
+Taxis and app-based ride services are plentiful and dominate ground transportation options at McCarran.
+Cab stands are curbside outside baggage claim.
+App-based rides are met in the parking garage.
+Follow signs to the walkway to the boarding area.
+Other round transportation choices include limousines and rental cars.
 Four public bus routes operated by the Regional Transportation Commission of Southern Nevada (RTC) serve the airport, including two express routes; Centennial Express (CX) to the University of Nevada Las Vegas (UNLV), Fashion Show Mall, downtown and Centennial Hills in the northwestern metro area, and the Westcliff Airport Express (WAX) through downtown to the west suburbs near Summerlin.
 The two other RTC routes are 108-Paradise Boulevard and 109-Maryland Parkway, which goes to the south end of the Las Vegas Strip.
 Note WAX serves both terminals at the airport but CX serves only Terminal 3 and routes 108 and 109 serve only Terminal 1.
 (Passengers can use the airport’s courtesy shuttle between the two terminals.)

 Southwest Airlines flights arrive and depart using the B and C gates in Terminal 1.
 All of Southwest’s gates can be reached without leaving the TSA secure area.